richsalz/draft-rsalz-tls-analysis/draft-rsalz-tls-analysis.md

 ## Engagement with ANDG

-At various points in the lifecycle of a WG document -- adoption, development, WGLC, the ANDG would be engaged.
+At various points in the lifecycle of a WG document -- adoption, development, WGLC -- the ANDG would be engaged.
 The actual points in the process are left to the discretion of the WG Chairs, confirmed by WG rough consensus if necessary.